Bluestar (bus company): Baby Bluestar

+Between 2008 and 2010, Bluestar used Baby Bluestar branding for their local services.
+There were eleven Baby Bluestar services, many of which have stopped running due to subsidy cuts from both Southampton City council and Hampshire County council.
+Bluestar continues to operate the H1 and H2.
+All other routes have either been given to new operators, like Xelabus, or no longer run.

 Solent Shuttle

 The Solent Shuttle was an express bus link that ran between Portsmouth and Southampton.
 The service itself was established in 1976 as a joint venture between Hants & Dorset and Southdown Motor Services, between passing on to other operators including Southampton City Bus, First Hampshire & Dorset and Tellings-Golden Miller; First branded the services as the 727 and the 747 while Tellings-Golden Miller branded it the Solent Clipper, under the service names the X27 and the X47.

 Solent Blue Line took over the service, but ran into difficulties following the cessation of funding from Portsmouth and Southampton City Councils.
 The service was due to close on 2 June 2007, but by popular demand and with the support of pensioners associations in both cities, the service continued on a two-hourly basis.
 However, the service ceased two years later on 21 February 2009.

-Beep!
-Bus

-The Beep!
-Bus service operated between Eastleigh, Boyatt Wood, Velmore and Southampton between 8 October 2008 and February 2009.
-The service operated in direct competition with the rival Velvet B service operating on the same route and timetabled three minutes behind those of the Beep bus.
-Initially the service was registered with VOSA as a Wilts & Dorset route to begin on 15 September 2008, but this was later cancelled and replaced with an identical Bluestar registration.
-The service began a full week before its registration date to match the start date of Velvet's service, but was unable to take fares and so operated as a free service until their start date a week later.
-Normal fares were slightly lower than Velvet's on some journeys but local journeys were more expensive.
-Bluestar operations director Andrew Wickham said that the decision was "a business decision pure and simple", adding that they "are not scared of competition" but Velvet were "deliberately creaming off" some of their passengers.
-The rival Velvet service ended on 10 January 2009 because of low passenger numbers.
-Soon after, Bluestar announced their intention to withdraw Beep!
-Bus from February 2009, ironically one year after they withdrew the Red Rocket B service.